How to Grow and Care for the Bo Tree

 Propagation Guide

-Propagating the Bo Tree can be done through cuttings or air layering.
-Here’s a step-by-step guide for both methods:
+Propagating the Bo Tree can be accomplished through cuttings or air layering.
+Here’s how to do both:

 Propagation by Cuttings